MohammadrezaNarimaniUCDavis/PLS120-Statistics-Lab-Materials/README.md

-# PLS 120 - Applied Statistics in Agriculture
+# PLS 120 - Week 1: Introduction to Statistics and R
-## Interactive R Notebooks with Binder

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/MohammadrezaNarimaniUCDavis/PLS120-Statistics-Lab-Materials/binder)

-Click the "launch binder" button above to run R notebooks in your browser - no installation required!
+Click the "launch binder" button above to run this week's R notebook in your browser!

 ## How to Use

 1. Click the Binder badge above
-2. Wait for the environment to load (2-3 minutes)
+2. Wait for environment to load (2-3 minutes)
-3. Open `Week_1/Week1_Introduction.Rmd`
+3. Open `Week1_Introduction.ipynb`
-4. Run code chunks by clicking the green play buttons
+4. Run code cells with Shift+Enter

-## Week 1: Introduction to R and Statistics
+## Week 1 Topics

-- Interactive R tutorial
 - R as a calculator
+- Variables and vectors
+- Agricultural calculations
-- Agricultural data analysis
+- Basic data analysis
-- No installation required!